CHIN 101. Elementary Mandarin Chinese I. (4 Credits)

 Selected readings of authentic texts on topics of Chinese culture, contemporary Chinese life, and social issues as well as from various literary works.
 Dual emphasis on language learning and building of cultural awareness.
 Prerequisite: CHIN 331 and CHIN 332, or permission of instructor.

-Development of oral proficiency.
+Development of oral and written proficiency.
 Immersion experience and practice in intercultural competencies and language acquisition.
-Grammar, conversation, and composition taught by native speakers in a Chinese university setting.
+Grammar, conversation, and composition taught by local instructors in a Chinese university setting.
 Course content and level variable.
 Offered in China only.
-Prerequisite: CHIN 334.
+Prerequisite: Placement by CIEE/ECNU (East China Normal University), determined on site.
+Pre or Corequisites: CHIN 334.

 Tags: GP